ibm-cloud-docs/vmwaresolutions/vcenter/vc_compl_info.md

 ## Policy configurations
 {: #vc_compl_info-default-policy-config}

-The generated vCenter password for vCenter Server primary instances is now 15 characters in length.
-Previously, the generated password was the vCenter default of eight characters in length.
+The generated password for vCenter Server primary instances is now 15 characters in length.
+Previously, the generated password was the vCenter default of 8 characters in length.

 The following table details vCenter policy configurations for a new primary instance.